Melvin555/DjangoReactSimpleApp/README.md

 Credit to https://github.com/BekBrace/django-react-app-Task_Manager
-This repo is just personal repo to study based on what BekBrace has introduced in his own repo.
+This repo is just personal repo to study,exercise,redo based on what BekBrace has introduced in his own repo.
-I suggest to check original repo to learn more
+I suggest to check original repo to learn more.
+Pretty cool project for a beginner lever.
+Great thanks to BekBrace